asakusuma/ember-rollup/README.md

 ## Custom Rollup Entry

-Some packages don't specify `jsnext:main` or `module` in their `package.json` but even though a module exists.
-You can manually point rollup to the module entry point file path using rollupEntry.
+Some packages don't specify `jsnext:main` or `module` in their `package.json` even though a module exists.
+You can manually point rollup to the module entry point file path using `rollupEntry`.

 ```JavaScript
 //my-addon/index.js